dcxiel/sided/README.md

 - Human-only, no AI slop.
 - Equality, so we don't treat users as metrics but actual people.
 - Transparent moderation.
 - No shadowbans.
-All content creators must know what they've done so they can stop repeating their mistake.
+All content creators must know what they've done so they can stop repeating their mistakes.

 ## Functionality
 - A long-video format platform.